chrisedeson/scrimba-homework/README.md

 Each project is unique and showcases different aspects of frontend development, such as interactivity, UI/UX design, and handling APIs.

 ---

+## Credits
+This repository is part of my personal development journey as I progress through the Scrimba Frontend Developer Path and other resources.
+It showcases my growth as a frontend developer.

+[Scrimba](https://scrimba.com) has been a key platform in helping me develop and improve my frontend skills through interactive learning and practical projects.